marklauter/pool/README.md

 when registering the pool with the service collection.
 See [Dependency Injection](##dependency-injection) for more information.

-Ready check is useful for items that may become inactive after a period of time, such as an SMTP connection that has been idle long enough for the server to terminate the connection.
+Ready check is useful for items that may become inactive for some time, such as an SMTP connection that has been idle long enough for the server to terminate the connection.